GLOMICON/asvBiomXchange/sample_data/MBARI/readme.md

 Monterey Bay Aquarium Research Institute (MBARI) Francisco Chavez

-Biom files created from a modified version of the banzai pipeline, see https://github.com/reikopm/mbonlive_banzai This folder contains eDNA sample biom files for metabarcodes 12S, 16S, 18S, and COI.
-The biom format: biom-format.org
+MBARI Biom files are created from a modified version of the banzai pipeline, see https://github.com/reikopm/mbonlive_banzai This folder contains eDNA sample biom files for metabarcodes 12S, 16S, 18S, and COI.
+The biom format is from biom-format.org

 The Biological Observation Matrix (BIOM)